The 2026 Martha Hill Awards Gala

 Mid-Career

-Mr. Thomson's presenter TBA
+Mr. Thomson's presenter will be Judy Hussie-Taylor

 Mid-Career